rajesh-bhat/rajesh-bhat.github.io/index.md

-I am Rajesh Shreedhar Bhat, currently working as a *Data Scientist* at [Walmart Labs](https://www.walmartlabs.com/), primarily focused on building reusable machine/deep learning solutions that can be used across various business domains at Walmart.
+I am Rajesh Shreedhar Bhat, currently working as a *Data Scientist at Walmart Labs*, primarily focused on building reusable machine/deep learning solutions that can be used across various business domains at Walmart.

 ## Work Experience
 ### Walmart Labs, Bengaluru